jakimowb/virtual-raster-builder/vrtbuilder/help.md

 ![VRT Builder Logo](ui/mActionNewVirtualLayer.png)

-# Virtual Raster Builder
+[TOC]

+# General info

-The Virtual Raster Builder allows to create [GDAL Virtual Raster](http://www.gdal.org/gdal_vrttut.html) (VRT) by simple drag and drop of source bands.
+The Virtual Raster Builder is a tool to create a [GDAL Virtual Raster](http://www.gdal.org/gdal_vrttut.html) (VRT) by drag and drop.
+It can be used to stack and mosaic rasterbands or to create spatial- or band-subsets.

+# Workflow

 To build a new virtual raster (VRT) follow these steps:

 1. Add potential source files to the list of source files: